Next tour: Saturday 28 September 2019.

 Booking: If you’d like to go to Strangeways, the law will help you get there.
 Alternatively, just turn up at the above place and on the right date and we’ll take you.

-Oh, alright: Press here to book with eventbrite.
+Oh, alright: Please press this to book with eventbrite.

 Bring: Bucket for slopping out.